• Australia

 bet365, Flutter, Entain

-65% of online market
+65% of the online market

 42,000 jobs